 Today television viewership is down significantly, but social media usage is higher than ever.
-Research conducted by Informate Mobile Intelligence last year found that Americans on average check social media 17 times a day and spend anywhere from 1 to over 4 hours a day looking at various social media platforms.
+Research conducted by Informate Mobile Intelligence found that Americans on average check social media 17 times a day and spend anywhere from 1 to over 4 hours a day looking at various social media platforms.
+FOUR.
+HOURS.
+You know what you can get done in four hours?
+A lot.

-If a half hour of news could depress you, I wonder what my grandmother would say about hours of Facebook, Instagram, Twitter and all our other apps?
+If a half-hour of news could depress you, what about hours of Facebook, Instagram, Twitter, TikTok, and all our other apps?

-The cure?
-A simple one.
-Well simple but not easy.
+So, what’s the cure for this social media obsession?
+It’s so simple.
+Well, it’s simple but not easy.
 It turns out that the cure is to turn it off!
+Put the phone down.
+Go do something else.

-Since Facebook is by far the most popular app, let’s focus on changing the settings to turn the corner.
+Since Facebook is one of the most popular apps, let’s focus on changing the settings to turn the corner.
 Facebook uses a fairly complex algorithm that determines your feed.
 There are specific ways to customize it to your liking.
 This Mashable.com article lists a number of ways that you can customize your Facebook feed.
-Find it here: http://mashable.com/2012/02/12/customize-facebook-news-feed/#TqiXxpPdFSqq
+Find it here.

 - Change the news feed from Top Stories to Most Recent.